We bring to you the latest styles of Bridesmai dresses in Nigeria 2020!

 Today, it is all slaying in whatever color (the peach color, coral color, gold, yellow, purple, or pink color) that complemented the wedding gowns.

-Isn’t it fashionable today when bridesmaid slay in the same color and style?
-How about I tell you some history of how bridesmaid of a thing started?
+How about I tell you some history of how bridesmaids of a thing started?

 Historically, it all started with a cheated cheater, a scammed scammer who married two wives, at different times, through deceit and on both occasions.

 The wives had a handmaid to follow them, hence, the birth of bridesmaids and bridesmaid dresses…(they did not follow naked na).

 The duties attached to bridesmaid dresses arose from this biblical history although unlike “handmaid” then, bridesmaid is more sophisticated title and is bestowed on a peer not a mere servant.

 Later on, bridesmaid dresses were not worn to just follow brides in their wedding gowns and attend or assist them but as a symbol to lay down your life for the bride if need be.

 Bridesmaid dresses were the exact replica of the bridal dress and worn by a number of people as determined by the bride and her family.

 The replication worn was said to “confuse jealous suitors, highwaymen, and demonic spirits”…how horrifying!

 Fast forward to the 20th century…..bridesmaid dresses in Nigeria today, things have really changed.